 At the beginning of each snapshot query, the taken snapshot is announced using \op{rt.announce()}.
 At the end of the query, \op{rt.unannounce()} is called to indicate that the snapshot that it reserved is no longer needed.
 Whenever a \op{vCAS} operation adds a new \vnode{} \C{} to the head of a version list, we \op{deprecate} the previous head VNode \B{} by calling \op{rt.deprecate(B, B.timestamp, C.timestamp)}.
 Our announcement scheme prevents \vnode s that are part of any ongoing snapshot from being returned by \op{deprecate}.

-Once a \vnode{} is returned by a \op{deprecate} and removed from the version list, the reclamation of these \vnode{}s and the Descriptors they point to are handled automatically by the reference-counting scheme of Section~\ref{sec:smr-list}.
+Once a \vnode{} is returned by a \op{deprecate}, it is removed from its version list and the reclamation of this \vnode{} and the Descriptors that it points to is handled automatically by the reference-counting scheme of Section~\ref{sec:smr-list}.
 Thus, we turn our attention to \dnode{}s.
 A \dnode{} can be reclaimed when neither frontier operations nor snapshot queries can access it.

 We assume that the original, non-snapshottable DS comes with a memory reclamation scheme, \MRS, which we use to determine if a \dnode{} is needed by any frontier operation.
-We naturally assume that this scheme calls \op{retire} on a node $X$ when it becomes unreachable from the roots of the DS, and \op{free} on $X$ when no frontier operations need it any longer.
-Many well-known reclamation schemes (e.g.,~\cite{HL+05,RC17,Fra04}) fit into this framework.
+We assume that this scheme calls \op{retire} on a node $X$ when it becomes unreachable from the roots of the DS, and \op{free} on $X$ when no frontier operations need it any longer.
+This assumption is naturally satisfied by many well-known reclamation schemes (e.g.,~\cite{HL+05,RC17,Fra04}).